Ecwid Review: Is It Right for Your Business?

 - Works on Wix, Squarespace, Blogger, Tumblr, WordPress, and more

-- Limitations on customer support, customization options
+- Limitations on customer support, products, and customization options if not on a higher plan

 - Basic standalone builder is limited to a single page